 3. The tricky part: identifying and connecting with those users

 Yelp doesn’t make it easy to interact with filtered reviews.
 If you're logged in through the standard user app, you can’t click on the user profiles or even rate the reviews as “Useful.”
 To engage with hidden reviews you've identified, you need to be logged in to your profile on "Yelp for Business Owners" here: https://biz.yelp.com.
-(If you haven't already, you will need to claim your Yelp business profile.)
+(If you haven't already, you will need to claim and set up your Yelp business profile.)

 Once logged in to your business profile, you can go to the filtered reviews you've identified and interact with them.
 Start by leaving a public comment thanking the customer for their review.
 Next, click on the customer's name to go to their profile page.
 On the customer's profile page, you can take various actions: add them as a friend, follow their reviews, compliment them on their reviews, and then click over to their reviews.

 Take a minute to respond to several of their reviews, including the review of your business.
 For each review, interact with it by tagging it as either Useful, Funny, and/or Cool—whichever is most relevant—to show the Yelp algorithm that the reviewer is a valued member of the Yelp community.

 4. Be proactive to prevent new reviews from getting filtered out

 Step 3 can be a bit time consuming and frustrating.
 While still worthwhile, particularly if your business doesn’t yet have a lot of reviews, your main strategy moving forward should be to make a point of being proactive with any new positive reviews that are posted to ensure they don’t get filtered out in the first place.
 Here’s how to do just that.

 - Closely monitor your business page for new reviews since the Yelp filter kicks in within 1 - 2 days.
 Review management software, like those included with every SpotOn business account, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.